MilkeeyCat/ddnet_protocol/docs/msg_game.md

 } DDNetEmoticon;
 ```

-emoticons are displayed above the tee
+Emoticons are displayed above the tee.

 # DDNetMsgSvMotd